 The ground rules: this list excludes songs on which Antonoff might have co-written/composed but had no hand in as a producer, as well as most remixes, voice memos, and Del Rey’s spoken word album.
 We’ve also left out unreleased songs, and have combined interludes/instrumentals when appropriate.
 Bonus tracks were fair game.

-The usual suspects appear on the list of over 240 songs — namely, Taylor Swift, Lorde, and Lana Del Rey — but there are moments with artists like Kevin Abstract, St. Vincent, and Clairo that have allowed Antonoff to experiment with different musical brushstrokes, expanding his palette of production skills.
+The usual suspects appear on the list of hundreds of songs — namely, Taylor Swift, Lorde, and Lana Del Rey — but there are moments with artists like Kevin Abstract, St. Vincent, and Clairo that have allowed Antonoff to experiment with different musical brushstrokes, expanding his palette of production skills.
 In examining his production discography, some of his quirks become abundantly clear.
 He knows his lane, and he can achieve excellence there.